kaeeraa/kaede/docs/CONTRIBUTING.md

 - Exported constants should be formatted as `PascalCase`.
 - Functions, variables, non-exported constants should be formatted as `camelCase`.
 - Element styling is preferred by using `Tailwind v3` classes.
 If there is no utility class for some case, then make your own with CSS.
-- [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs.
+- [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs and classes.

 ## Commit Messages